YOU'VE BOOKED YOUR IN-HOME SESSION- NOW WHAT?!

-Keeping the home semi-warm also helps baby from getting woken up or startled since they will be in limited clothing, I always suggest keeping the home warmer than you’d want.
-If your newborn photographer is a little sweaty then it’s probably just right :)
+Keeping the home semi-warm also helps baby from getting woken up or startled, especially if they will be in limited clothing.
+I always suggest keeping the home a little warmer than comfortable.
+If your photographer is a little sweaty, then it’s just right :)

 WHAT WE NEED FOR SOLO BABY MOMENTS

-For the solo baby photos we can use either two pillows or a boppy pillow under a larger blanket or solid colored sheet, if we need to, just to allow us to prop baby up in front of some natural light.
-My motto is to always “keep it simple and natural.”
+The point of these sessions is to capture baby's natural behavior, so we won't be doing a ton of posing.
+However, we may use a couple pillows or a boppy to allow us to prop baby up in front of some natural light.
+My motto is to always “keep it simple.”
 A comfy blanket and simple swaddle are really all you need to grab timeless moments of your precious newborn and their details.

 if you have any favorite gifted or handmade items, let me know so we can find creative ways to include them as well.
 I always love using the grandma made blankets and grandpa built cribs when possible.